 As part of our commitment to the ongoing development of the North Baffin communities, Baffinland is committed to providing education and training opportunities to local residents.

-Baffinland remains committed to education and training for Nunavummiut in the North Baffin communities and Nunavut.
-We support and encourage the pursuit of post-secondary education and recognize the importance of learning and development as a pillar to the ongoing development of Nunavummiut, North Baffin communities and for all of Nunavut.
-We are proud of you as you continue your journey through post-secondary education and we are proud to be a part of that in a small way.
-It is one benefit that Baffinland provides annually through Article 8.8.2 of the Mary River Impact and Benefit Agreement (IIBA).
+Baffinland remains committed to education and training for Inuit in North Baffin communities and across Nunavut.
+We support and encourage the pursuit of post-secondary education and recognize the importance of learning and development as a pillar to the ongoing development of Nunavummiut.
+We are proud of you as you continue your journey through post-secondary education.
+Your continued success means success for Nunavut and our communities.
+Scholarships are one benefit that Baffinland provides annually through Article 8.8.2 of the Mary River Inuit Impact and Benefit Agreement (IIBA).